The Barracuda Championship

 Stroud and JJ Henry on his most recent win both required a play off to win.

-As we can see from this list with the exception of Woodland’s win we basically have a combination of journeymen who finally achieved their maiden tour wins in the form of Stroud and Chalmers and older experienced past winners on the comeback trail in the form of Henry and Ogilvy.
+As we can see from this list with the exception of Woodland’s win we have a combination of players achieving their maiden tour wins in the form of Putnam, Stroud and Chalmers and older experienced past winners on the comeback trail in the form of Henry and Ogilvy.

 To be honest if we then look at course or recent form coming in the picture doesn’t get much clearer.